renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 [Avalytics app](https://renatomrocha.github.io/Moralis_Avax_Hackathon/) is **an analytics dashboard to** interactively and dynamically **display changes in prices and market caps** of tokens on the [Avalanche C-Chain](https://uniswap.org) blockchain.
 Avalytics also provides analytical insights into the [liquidity pools](https://traderjoexyz.com/pool) in the [TraderJoe](https://traderjoexyz.com) decentralized exchange (DEX).

-## Background: Avalanche, C-Chain, and Avalytics
+## Background: Avalanche, C-Chain, Moralis, and Avalytics

 [Avalanche](https://www.avax.network) is the one of the most popular Layer 1 blockchain networks in the world, which has unique advantages over other blockchain.
 Most importantly, Avalanche is one of the top Layer 1 networks which has resolved the ["blockchain trilemma"](https://www.gemini.com/cryptopedia/blockchain-trilemma-decentralization-scalability-definition), by achieving decentralization, scalability, and security at the same time.